schwa/DemoKit/README.md

 </array>
 ```

-2. In your SwiftUI app, enable the URL handler:
+2. Enable the URL handler in your app:
 ```swift
 DemoPickerScene(demos: demos)
     .handleDemoURLScheme("x-demo")